Least of the great powers: Overview

 Following the Risorgimento, the newly united Italy was recognized as the "sixth great power" by Austria, Prussia, France, Russia and the United Kingdom.
 Italians achieved unification following a series of wars against Austria and the Kingdom of the Two Sicilies, securing national unification in 1861; Rome became the country's capital in 1871, following the capture of the city a year before.
 The same year Italy was admitted into the concert of great powers as a signatory of the Treaty of London (1871).
 In 1882, Italy formed the Triple Alliance with Germany and Austria-Hungary.
 In the same year, the coastal town of Assab on the Red Sea was taken over by the Italian government, becoming Italy's first overseas territory.

 Italy defeated the Ottoman Empire in 1911–1912.
 By 1914, Italy had acquired Eritrea, a large protectorate in Somalia and administrative authority in formerly Turkish Libya.
 Outside of Africa, Italy possessed a small concession in Tientsin in China (following the intervention of the Eight-Nation Alliance in the Boxer Rebellion) and the Dodecanese Islands off the coast of Turkey.

-Italy took part in World War I against the Central Powers as a principal allied power alonhwith France, the UK and Japan.
+Italy took part in World War I against the Central Powers as a principal allied power along with France, the UK and Japan.
 It defeated the Austrian Empire at Vittorio Veneto in 1918 and became one of the permanent members of the League of Nations' executive council.

 The "Big Four" of the World War I at the Paris Peace Conference of 1919: David Lloyd George, Vittorio Emanuele Orlando, Georges Clemenceau and Woodrow Wilson.

 The Fascist government that came to power with Benito Mussolini in 1922 sought to increase the size of the Italian empire and to satisfy the claims of Italian irredentists.
 In 1935–36, in its second invasion of Ethiopia Italy was successful and merged its new conquest with its older east African colonies.
 In 1939, Italy invaded Albania (brought under Italian protection in the previous decades) and incorporated it into the Fascist state.
 During World War II, Italy fought first as one of the Axis powers along with Germany and Japan (1940-1943) and, following the armistice signed with the Anglo-Americans and the subsequent German invasion with the emergence of the Italian resistance movement, as a co-belligerent of the Allies (1943-1945).